sweattep/anonymous_quotes/README.md

 >Can his armies be numbered?
 On whom does his light not shine?

 >If he took you to court, could you fool him, just as you fool others?

+>Buy the truth, don't sell it, also wisdom, discipline, and discernment.